 If you’re thinking I’m crazy, you’re probably right. 🙂

-At some point, as all model kits that aren’t purchased do at Hobby Lobby, the little MiG moved over to the clearance shelf, with a large stack of other kits.
+At some point, as do all model kits that aren’t purchased at Hobby Lobby, the little MiG moved to the clearance shelf, with a large stack of other kits.
 Each week, the stack would get smaller.
 But the little MiG was still there.

 I noticed a tear in its wrapping one visit, and the next visit the tear had become fully opened.
 I checked inside- all the parts were there.
 “There’s hope, little MiG.
 Perhaps someone will take you home one day.”
 I actually began to feel sorry for the little fellow.
 It wasn’t his fault no one wanted to build him.

 This past Saturday night, I walked past the clearance aisle, and there he was.
+The last kit left on the shelf.
 Cellophane wrap barely hanging on, box a little worse for the wear, and the price marked down to $1.50.